 Learn to set the stage for future visits so that there is no misunderstanding.

 Your annual review is where you get together and try

 and generate some referred leads and fill another need for them.
 This is

 As I get ready to leave, I close my computer or book and the only thing on the table is 3 of my referred lead cards.

 Here is where I start training them, so when they see these cards laying on the table through my entire presentation, they know I am going to ask for referrals.
 They were there when I made the sale.

-I hope that you will benefit from this selling a life insurance policy page and how to service your new clients.
+I hope that you will benefit from this selling and delivering a life insurance policy article and how to service your new clients.

 Have a Happy Day..Life is good.

 e-mail list so I can receive all new updates on selling and recruiting.
 See all back issues